-The recommended amount of daily physical activity for children is 60-90 minutes of moderate to vigorous activity so students can spend the whole learning session focusing on one activity or can implement several activities in a single session.
-This 6-Step implementation process is the same for every activity.
+It is designed for anyone to implement a full Physical Education curriculum by simply using a smartphone, tablet, or computer to meet the recommended amount of daily physical activity for children of 60-90 minutes of moderate to vigorous activity by spending the whole learning session focusing on one activity or implementing several activities in a single session

 Step 1: Login and select course